Flying the flag for obesity at the NCDA Forum

 World Obesity staff and members created a powerful presence: hosting sessions, speaking at events and networking with advocates from other disease areas.
 Highlights from the week are summarised below.

-"The NCDA Forum in Rwanda revealed there is still work to be done to elevate obesity in the NCD agenda.
+"The NCDA Forum in Rwanda revealed there is still work to be done to elevate obesity in the NCD agenda, including advancing the WHO Acceleration Plan and comprehensive obesity recommendations adopted by member states in 2022.
 At the same time, there is a huge demand among NCD groups for concrete help on addressing obesity.
 My key takeaway from the meeting was how incredibly important lived experience advocates are.
 World Obesity is committed to supporting people living with obesity to take the lead in our campaign ahead of the UN High Level Meeting."

 - Johanna Ralston, CEO, World Obesity